Raju-Vasudev/PDF2Excel/README.md

 ---

-**Note**: This is Phase 1 of the implementation.
-The application currently shows a working UI with simulated data processing.
-Actual PDF processing and Excel generation will be implemented in subsequent phases.
+**Note**: This is Phase 2 of the implementation.
+The application now includes full PDF processing capabilities with real table detection, data extraction, and Excel generation.
+Users can upload PDF files, extract tabular data, and export to multiple formats (XLSX, CSV, JSON).